neondatabase/website/content/docs/ai/langchain.md

 LangChain simplifies the complexity of managing document insertion and embeddings generation using vector stores by providing a streamlined methods for these tasks.

+Here's how you can initialize Postgres Vector with LangChain:

 <CodeTabs labels={['JavaScript', 'Python']}>

 ```tsx